Social Provider Handler node

 -

-Searches for a matching user profile in Advanced Identity Cloud.
+Searches for a matching user account in Advanced Identity Cloud.

-sub(subject) claim from theid_tokenagainst the values in thealiasListattribute of existing user profiles.
+sub(subject).
+It then compares the value of that claim from theid_tokenagainst the values stored in thealiasListattribute of existing user accounts.

 Examples